BraedenP232/PwnIOS/README.md

 ## 📲 iOS App Installation

 ### Option 1: App Store (Coming Soon)
-> 📱 The PwnIOS app will be available on the App Store soon!
+> 📱 The Pwnagotchi Companion app will be available on the App Store soon!

 ## 💡 Usage Guide

 ### Initial Setup
 1. **Network Connection**: Connect your iOS device to the Pwnagotchi via [Bluetooth Tethering](https://github.com/jayofelony/pwnagotchi/wiki/Step-2-Connecting)
 2. **Verify Connection**: Verify the Bluetooth connection and possibly restart Pwnagotchi
-3. **Connection**: PwnIOS will present *Live* when the connection is established
+3. **Connection**: Pwnagotchi Companion will present *Live* when the connection is established

 ### Navigation
 - **Dashboard**: Main view with live statistics and face display